yunginnanet/TunBot/README.md

 # TunBot

-I made this for a now abandoned project, the idea was that the client would be able to generate TCP tunnels on the fly for RDP connections by making HTTP calls to the server endpoints via a simple API.
+I made this many moons ago for a now abandoned project, the idea was that the client would be able to generate TCP tunnels on the fly for RDP connections by making HTTP calls to the server endpoints via a simple API.

 The idea was that customers trying to access their RDP sessions in certain countries could reduce their latency significantly if they session was tunneled through certain endpoints.